lachrist/aran/README.md

   solve(1, -5, 6);
   ```

-2. The file `analysis.js` provides an implementation of the syntactic traps to the predefined global variable `aran`:
+2. The file `analysis.js` provides an implementation of the syntactic traps and write them into the predefined global variable `aran`:

   ```javascript
   // analysis.js //